Panama Canal Country

 Adventurous birders will, of course, head to Cana, in the Darien province.
 Cana, rated one of the top ten birding sites in the world, is home to an astonishing diversity of bird life, including four species of macaws, as well as several species endemic to the Darien.

-In the lovely little town of Boquete, in the province of Chiriqui, you can admire roadsides festooned with brilliant impatiens and clear, mountain streams where Torrent Tyrannulets are commonly seen.
-A hike into the forest nearby is likely to produce a Resplendent Quetzal and many other highland species.
+In the lovely little town of Boquete, in the province of Chiriqui, with a guide and a hike in the forest, you will likely see a Resplendent Quetzal and many other highland species.